-with their religious beliefs and/or preferences at the end of their life.
+The service does not ensure that people who may be approaching the and/or preferences at the end of their life.

 The service works closely with healthcare professionals and provides outstanding end of life care.
 People experience a comfortable, dignified and pain-free death.